Flow Scheduled Transactions Documentation

 Examples

-This example shows how to create and schedule a transaction that will execute at a future timestamp using the TestFlowCallbackHandler
+This example shows how to create and schedule a transaction that will execute at a future timestamp with the TestFlowCallbackHandler from Example 1.

-Get Status: This script demonstrates how to check the current status of a scheduled transaction using the global status function.
+Get Status: The get_status script demonstrates how to check the current status of a scheduled transaction with the global status function.

-Get all Tx Info: This script gets all the internal information about a scheduled transaction.
+Get all Tx Info: The get_transaction_data script gets all the internal information about a scheduled transaction.

 The manager provides many different ways to get information about all of your scheduled transactions.
-Check out all the scripts you can use with your manager here.
+Check out all the scripts you can use with your manager.

 This transaction shows how to cancel a scheduled transaction and receive a partial refund of the fees paid.

-This script helps estimate the cost of scheduling a transaction before actually submitting it, useful for budgeting and validation.
+This script helps estimate the cost of scheduling a transaction before you actually submit it.
+This is useful for budget and validation.

-Use the Flow CLI to monitor all scheduled transaction events in real-time (example for testnet - account addresses may differ):
+Use the Flow Command Line Interface (CLI) to monitor all scheduled transaction events in real-time (example for testnet - account addresses may differ):

 _10flow events get \_10 A.8c5303eaa26202d6.FlowTransactionScheduler.Scheduled \_10 A.8c5303eaa26202d6.FlowTransactionScheduler.PendingExecution \_10 A.8c5303eaa26202d6.FlowTransactionScheduler.Executed \_10 A.8c5303eaa26202d6.FlowTransactionScheduler.Canceled \_10 A.373ce83aef691d2d.TestFlowCallbackHandler.TransactionExecuted \_10 --last 200 \_10 -n testnet